Back

 Festival of scrambled eggs in Bosnia

-Whereas in the UK we might celebrate the start of Spring by picking some daffodils or doing a spring clean, in Zenica, Bosnia they mark the start of the season with an unusual tribute to scrambled eggs known in Bosnia as Čimburijada.
+Whereas in the UK we might celebrate the start of Spring by picking some daffodils or doing a spring clean, in Zenica, Bosnia they mark the start of the season with an unusual tribute to scrambled eggs known as the Čimburijada festival.

-They start the day as they mean to go on with a large breakfast of eggs cooked in a large pan in a city park near the river.
+They start the day as they mean to go on with a large breakfast of eggs cooked in a city park near the Bosna River.
+Hundreds of eggs are cooked at the same time in giant pans and then distributed to the festival attendees.
 They then spend the rest of the day partying, barbecuing and jumping into the river.

 This long-standing tradition in Denmark is customary if a man or woman turns 25 and is still single.
 Firstly, they get splashed with water and then they get covered from head to toe in cinnamon.
-It’s not a form of punishment but more just an excuse to be silly with friends and family and is a tradition that dates back hundreds of years.
+It’s not a form of punishment but more just an excuse to be silly with friends and family.
+When people turn 30 and are still single, the cinnamon gets replaced with pepper, and sometimes has egg in the mix to help the mixture stick to the person.

 The monkey buffet festival in Thailand